xigadee/Microservice/README.md

 ## Feedback

-Xigadee is in active development across a number of evelopment projects, and we welcome feedback and suggestions for future versions of the Framework, and more importantly bug reports.
+Xigadee is in active development across a number of development projects, and we welcome feedback and suggestions for future versions of the Framework, and more importantly bug reports.

 @paulstancer @guysteel